 Use Trusted Transport

 One of the first things you’ll hear on the streets of Bali is someone yelling to you “transport, transport”.
-People everywhere are willing to drive you in their car or take you on the back of their bike.
+People everywhere are willing to drive you in their cars or take you on the back of their bikes.
 We recommend using Grab SuperApp when wanting to take a car or a motorcycle ride.
 Not only is this an easy way to get around because rides are set prices, and there is no negotiating needed, but there is a big safety element in using this app.
 All drivers are fully licensed and registered, and your trip is tracked.
 There is even an emergency tab in the app you can hit in the app should you ever feel unsafe.
 Learn more about using Grab in Bali here.

 Put Your Phone & Bags Away When You Are on a Bike or Walking the Street

-Bag and phone snatching aren’t common as crime in Bali is not high, but they do happen, particularly at night in the main party areas.
+Bag and phone snatching aren’t common as a crime in Bali is not high, but they do happen, particularly at night in the main party areas.
 To avoid this, when you are walking on the street, keep your phone zipped in your bag, and keep your bag to the side of your body which is furthest from the roadside.

 If you are on the back of a bike, don’t have your bag over your shoulder, or visible.
 It is best to have it locked under the bike seat or hidden between yourself and the rider.
 If you are on a bike, don’t have your phone out (particularly when using it for directions).
 This is the most common way to have your phone snatched.